 - Be a U.S. citizen or an eligible non-citizen

 - Not be in default on a previous student loan

 - If required, be registered with the Selective Service

 Are you a military veteran or active military, guardsman, or reservist?
 Are you a military spouse or family member?
 You've got special golf college financial aid options.

 Students interested in applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 This application must be completed online.
 The information provided on the FAFSA will be evaluated by the Student Finance office and, if eligible, the student will be sent an award letter listing the types and amounts of financial assistance available.
 These could include various college grants, college loans, or funds from additional financial aid resources.

 Prior to disbursement of any financial aid funds, students (if selected) must complete a verification process which documents certain information they have provided.
 In addition, all students receiving financial aid are required to participate in an entrance interview/counseling session.

 Students are cautioned that awards are made based on the accuracy of the information they provide and on the availability of program funds.
 Reductions in funding, over which the Academy has no control, or changes in the eligibility status due to verification discrepancies or changes in enrollment status, may amend initial awards.
 Students must maintain Satisfactory Progress in order to continue eligibility for financial aid.

 Students are ineligible for financial aid if they owe a refund on any grant, are in default on any loan, or have borrowed in excess of established loan limits under Title IV financial aid programs at any other institution.

 At Golf Academy of America, and our parent corporation, Education Corporation of America (ECA), we follow an ethical code of conduct as it relates to financial aid and financial planning.
-All decisions and actions of our College and Company management, financial planning employees, and all other employees who have contact with guaranty agencies or lenders shall be consistent with this code of conduct.
+All decisions and actions of our College and Company management, student finance employees, and all other employees who have contact with guaranty agencies or lenders shall be consistent with this code of conduct.